gatapia/picnet_pbi_cli/readme.md

 # TODO
-- clear up options, input / output dont make sense, make it file and dir where file is input or output pbix file and dir is the source dir
 - The Layout json file (and perhaps other) have embedded json strings, find a better way of supporting this

 # PicNet Power BI Command Line Tools